Neighborhood SolarShares for developers and builders

-Neighborhood SolarShares allows developers and builders of new low-rise homes to purchase utility-scale solar from SMUD to meet the solar mandate from the 2019 California Building Standards Code (effective January 1st, 2020).
+Neighborhood SolarShares allows developers and builders of new single family and multifamily homes to purchase utility-scale solar from SMUD to meet the solar mandate from the 2019 California Building Standards Code (effective January 1st, 2020).
 The program offers the following benefits:

 - Home builders achieve the solar mandate at no cost

-- No solar output degradation over the contract term
+- No homeowner solar maintenance, or output degradation

 - SMUD maintains and operates the solar system on behalf of the customer

-- Supports the local economy since all utility-scale solar installations are or will be located in SMUD territory
+- Supports the local economy since all utility-scale solar installations are located in SMUD territory

 How to apply